Javlopez/jRouter/README.md

 JRouter is another attemp to make easy the developers life, jrouter is trying to be simple, fast and easy Go http router.

-I have started so please take a look, give me a feedback and open any issue that you have with this router.
+I have started this project recently so please take a look, give me any feedback and open any issue that you have with this router.

 Requeriments: